 to the students.

-• Secondary Education Commission (1952-53): After increasing the reach of education, this commission was formed to ensure that more people received Secondary education in the country.
+• Secondary Education Comission (1952-53): After increasing the reach of education, this comission was formed to ensure that more people received Secondary education in the country.
 It also focussed mostly on the teacher’s education such that they could teach the students in a better way by closely interacting with all of them.

 Give your resume the additional weightage